Written By: John Fernandez

 Adults over the age of 50 represent a growing proportion of the U.S. population.
 That’s due to a several factors, including advances in healthcare and the aging of “baby boomers,” the second-largest living generation.
 Since 2014, 3 million boomers, Americans born between 1946 and 1964, have reached retirement age every year.

-“Many older adults are living active lives and working past retirement,” says Andrew Forster, M.D., an internal medicine physician with Baptist Health Primary Care in Miami Beach.
+“Many older adults are living active lives and working past retirement,” says Andrew Forster, M.D., an internal medicine physician with Baptist Health Primary Care.
 “The sooner one starts looking after their own health, starting with healthier eating and regular exercise, the sooner he or she will see the benefits – at just about any age.”

 Many patients at or past middle-age are more likely to see their doctors regularly, compared to younger generations.
 But there is still room for improvement, says Dr. Forster.